 - hand sanitizer at key locations throughout the school

-- changes to how people enter and exit the school
+- rules about how people enter and exit the school

 - train students on appropriate hand hygiene